GRE vs GMAT – Which is easier?

 - If you are focused on Business Schools, GMAT would help you the most.
 Over 6,000 business graduate programs at approximately 1,700 universities and organisations around the world accept the GMAT exam.
 It is designed specifically to test your management aptitude.
 Though there are Business schools that accept GRE, but some may not necessarily weigh it as equal to GMAT.

-- GRE is a good option if you are still thinking about choosing a program for yourself, but want to give the exam now as the scores are valid for 5 years.
+- GRE is a good option if you are still thinking about choosing a program for yourself but want to give the exam now as the scores are valid for 5 years.
 That way, you can later opt for either Business Schools or non-management courses.
-However, for the same reason, GMAT is seen as a sign of commitment towards management programs.
+However, for the same reason, GMAT is seen as a sign of commitment to management programs.

 - GRE is a good option if an amazing vocabulary is your strength.
 But then again, if you are fluent in English but lesser fluent applicants can get past you by learning over 1000 words, you have one more reason to go for GMAT over GRE.